 Military Personnel - Veterans and Active Duty

-HB 1079 allows eligible undocumented students to pay in-state tuition at Washington state colleges and universities.
+Residency Affidavit allows eligible students to pay in-state tuition at Washington state colleges and universities.
 For more information visit this website.
-To qualify for resident tuition status, students must complete the affidavit/declaration/certification if they have met the following conditions:
+To qualify for resident tuition status, students must complete the Washington State Higher Education Residency Affidavit if they have met the following conditions:

 Deferred Action for Childhood Arrivals (DACA)